OFS Credit Company, Inc. (NASDAQ:OCCIN) Announces Monthly Dividend of $0.11

-OFS Credit Company, Inc. (NASDAQ:OCCIN – Get Rating) declared a monthly dividend on Monday, June 6th, Wall Street Journal reports.
-Investors of record on Friday, September 23rd will be given a dividend of 0.1094 per share on Friday, September 30th.
-This represents a $1.31 annualized dividend and a yield of 5.59%.
-The ex-dividend date is Thursday, September 22nd.
+OFS Credit Company, Inc. (NASDAQ:OCCIN – Get Rating) declared a monthly dividend on Tuesday, June 7th, Wall Street Journal reports.
+Investors of record on Monday, October 24th will be paid a dividend of 0.1094 per share on Monday, October 31st.
+This represents a $1.31 annualized dividend and a yield of 5.61%.
+The ex-dividend date of this dividend is Friday, October 21st.

 About OFS Credit (Get Rating)